Boxing: NBC asked to cease ringside commentary

 Lazarus said NBC, which at one point stood to lose $200 million on the event, had a small chance of making “a little bit of money” because of the strong ratings performance.

-A small, but vocal contingent of critics have stormed Twitter, Facebook and other social media, decrying the network’s delayed broadcasts, technical glitches with online streaming, heavy promotions and even its cast of commentators.
+A small, but vocal contingent of critics have stormed Twitter, Facebook and other social media, decrying the network’s tape-delayed broadcasts, technical glitches with online streaming, heavy promotions and even its cast of commentators.

 U.S. media have also reported ringside comments from one of NBC’s boxing commentators, trainer Teddy Atlas, who was highly critical at the officiating of the London Games.